vPeteWalker/midway/db/basic_clone_ui/basic_clone_ui.rst

 Deploy Development Web Server
 +++++++++++++++++++++++++++++

-This exercise will walk you through creating a web server configured for your *FiestaDev* MSSQL server.
+This exercise will walk you through creating a web server configured for your *FiestaWEB_Dev* MSSQL server.

 #.
 In **Prism Central**, select :fa:`bars` **Virtual Infrastructure > VMs**.

 #.
 Click **Create VM** and fill out the following fields:

    - **Name** - FiestaWEB_Dev
-   - **vCPUs** - 4
+   - **vCPUs** - 2
    - **Number of Cores Per vCPU** - 1
    - **Memory** - 4 GiB
    - Click **+ Add New Disk**